davs3275/sbs/med/collier.md

 who were otherwise, nor yet being led away by these.
 He was condescending and familiar in conversation and pleasant too, but not to tiresomeness and excess.
-As for his health, he was not anxious about it, like one fond of living, or over-studious of bodily ap- pearance, and yet managed his constitution with that care as seldom to stand in need of the assist- ance of phj^sic or outward applications.
+As for his health, he was not anxious about it, like one fond of living, or over-studious of bodily appearance, and yet managed his constitution with that care as seldom to stand in need of the assist- ance of physic or outward applications.
 Farther, he never envied and browbeat those that were eminent in any faculty or science, as eloquence, or knowledge of the laws or morals; but, on the contrary, encouraged